jnozzi/cocoadev.com/SiteContent/General/ForgiveMeStillANewb.markdown

 ----

-Please see [[HowToUseThisSite]].
-Pay particular attention to [[TextFormattingRules]] and the bits that talk about giving your pages a descriptive name. [[MailingListMode]] would also be a good read.
-Once you've done that, check out [[CommonProblem]], and particularly the linked [[IBOutletNSViewIsNil]] page, which describes a similar problem.
+Please see General/HowToUseThisSite.
+Pay particular attention to General/TextFormattingRules and the bits that talk about giving your pages a descriptive name.
+General/MailingListMode would also be a good read.
+Once you've done that, check out General/CommonProblem, and particularly the linked General/IBOutletNSViewIsNil page, which describes a similar problem.